bibookss/automata-converter/README.md

-# automata-converter
+# automata-transitions
-A Python app that converts an eNFA or NFA to its corresponding DFA.
+A Python app that simulates DFA-, NFA-, and eNFA transitions.